Left Wrist

 I was reminded of this by a recent remark I heard from a commentator on the European Tour at the Irish Open.
-He spoke of the importance of letting your left wrist take the hit in your putting stroke.
+He spoke of the importance of letting it take the hit in your putting stroke.

-This simple observation of a flat left wrist goes to the heart of good golf, and in particular to the short game of chipping and putting when you need greater precision.
+This simple observation goes to the heart of good golf, and in particular to the short game of chipping and putting when you need greater precision.

 If you google 'flat left wrist golf' you will uncover a mine of information about maintaining the correct wrist position at takeaway, the top of your backswing and at impact.
 All this, of course, is referring to the full swing.